cbcrg/tcoffee/docs/tcoffee_quickstart_regressive.rst

 Introduction
 ************

-This document introduces the regressive mode of T-Coffee.
+This document introduces the regressive mode of T-Coffee (please cite the `Nature Biotech original publication <https://www.nature.com/articles/s41587-019-0333-6>`_).
 It is meant to align very large datasets with a high accuracy.
 In order to ise it, you need a complete installation of T-Coffee with all supported third-party packages.
 These come by default in the installation package but you will have to install them manualy if you compile T-Coffee from its source code.
 See the `installation section <https://tcoffee.readthedocs.io/en/latest/tcoffee_installation.html#installation>`_ for more details.

 Multiple sequence alignments (MSA) are usualy estimated by progressively aligning all the sequences, starting with the most similar.
 The regressive alignment is a new procedure that proceeds the other way around and starts by aligning the most distantly related sequences first.
 Like its progressive sibblin, the regressive algorithm starts with a guide tree.
 It uses this guide tree to extract the N most diverse sequences.
 In this first intermediate MSA, each sequence is either a leaf or the representative of a subtree.
 The algorithm is re-aplied recursively onto every representative sequence until all sequences have been incorporated in an internediate MSA of max size N. The final MSA is then obtained by merging all the intermediate MSAs into the final MSA.
 The merging is very efficient and does not require further alignment because the intermediate MSAs contain common sequences.